Brazil

 Similar to the rest of Latin America, hand-crafted jewelry and accessories can be found anywhere, especially in tourist areas, but be aware these will be significantly more expensive.
 In regions with a larger Afro-Brazilian population, you'll find more African-influenced souvenirs, including black dolls.
 Havaianas flip-flops are affordable and readily available in Brazil and supermarkets are often the best place to buy them — small shops carry off-brand or fake ones.
 If you have space in your bags, a Brazilian woven cotton hammock is a nice, functional purchase as well.
 Another interesting and fun item is a peteca, a sort of hand shuttlecock used in an eponymous traditional game, which is similar to volleyball.

 It's not a bad idea to pack light and acquire a Brazilian wardrobe within a couple of days of arrival.
 It will make you less obvious as a tourist and give you months of satisfied gloating back home about the great bargains you got whenever you are complimented on your clothing.
 Brazilians have their own sense of style and that makes tourists - especially those in Hawaiian shirts or sandals with socks - stand out in the crowd.
 Have some fun shopping and blend in.
-Another good reason for buying clothes and shoes in Brazil is that the quality is very good and the prices often cheap.
+Another good reason for buying clothes and shoes in Brazil is that the quality is very good and the prices often affordable.
 However, this does not apply to any foreign brand as imports are burdened by high import taxes - therefore, do not expect to find any good prices on brands like Diesel, Levi's, Tommy Hilfiger, etc. To figure your Brazilian trousers size, measure your waist in centimeters, divide by 2 and round up to the next even number.

 Store windows will often display a price followed by "X 5" or "X 10", etc. This is an installment-sale price.
 The price displayed is the per-installment price, so that, "R$50 X 10", for example, means 10 payments (typically monthly) of R$50 each.
 The actual price is often lower if you pay in cash.